-- Identification of transportation system vulnerabilities and climate-related risks to existing transportation infrastructure, including resilience improvement plans. - Identification of adaptation planning projects that address climate risk impacts to existing transportation infrastructure including sea level rise, storm surge, changes in temperature and precipitation. - Planning for specific climate projects that can be programmed in existing local or regional transportation plans.
+- Identification of transportation system vulnerabilities and climate-related risks to existing transportation infrastructure, including resilience improvement plans - Identification of adaptation planning projects that address climate risk impacts to existing transportation infrastructure including sea level rise, storm surge, changes in temperature and precipitation - Planning for specific climate projects that can be programmed in existing local or regional transportation plans

-California's climate leadership has made the ambitious commitment to reduce greenhouse gas emissions and facilitate a transition to a carbon neutral economy.
-However, as made clear by the impacts already affecting California and the recent IPCC report, impacts of climate change are occurring sooner than expected and they disproportionately affect the most vulnerable among us (See Appendix A. for IPCC report).
+California's climate leadership has made the ambitious commitment to reduce GHG emissions and facilitate a transition to a carbon neutral economy.
+However, as made clear by the impacts already affecting California and the recent IPCC report, impacts of climate change are occurring sooner than expected and they disproportionately affect the most vulnerable among us.
 Many impacts, such as increased wildfires, droughts, landslides, rising sea levels, floods, severe storms, heat waves, and impacts to wildlife, are already occurring already and are expected to become more frequent and severe.